xlazarik/SuperlearnerAML/README.md

 Activity 1 Practice with a Super Learner [**]
 • The goal in stacking is to ensemble strong, diverse sets of learners together.
 • This involves training a second-level metalearner to "glue them" together using data.
-• The algorithm that learns the optimal combination of the base learner ts is now called the "Super Learner".
+• The algorithm that learns the optimal combination of the base learner fits is now called the "Super Learner".
 • A delicate part is how to perform the resampling to distribute and eventually reuse the available data.